The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 On the Humean theory, given facts about the mosaic, the theoretical virtues \textit{metaphysically determine} what the laws are.
 They are constitutive of laws.
 Laws are just certain ideal summaries of facts in the world.
 Laws are nothing over and above the mosaic.

-On non-Humean theories, laws do not supervene on the mosaic.
+On non-Humean theories, however, laws do not supervene on the mosaic.
 Laws may be as fundamental as the mosaic itself.
 Following \cite{hildebrand2013can}, we can distinguish between two types of non-Humean theories: \begin{enumerate} \item Primitivism: fundamental laws are primitive facts in the world. \item Reductionism: fundamental laws are analyzed in terms of something outside the mosaic. \end{enumerate} \cite{carroll1994laws} and \cite{MaudlinMWP} maintain primitivist versions of non-Humeanism. \cite{hildebrand2013can} provides a survey of the reductionist versions according to which laws are further explained by relations among universals, dispositions, essences, or some other more fundamental entities.
 It is not clear what the further analysis buys us.
 It is not clear to me how to reformulate various modern physical laws and objective probabilities in terms of those entities, and it is less clear to me what advantages there are to reduce laws to something further.\footnote{\cite{hildebrand2013can} suggests that reductionist theories have an advantage over primitivist theories for answering the problem of induction.
-I will discuss this in future work.} Here I agree with Maudlin that the concept of laws seems more familiar to us than the concepts employed in the further analysis (such as in terms of dispositions, universals, and the like).
+I disagree, but I set it aside for future work.} Here I agree with Maudlin that the concept of laws seems more familiar to us than the concepts employed in the further analysis (such as in terms of dispositions, universals, and the like).
 Maudlin's version of primitivism is influential in contemporary discussions of the metaphysics of laws in philosophy of physics.
-Maudlin (2007) seems to focus on a more restrictive version of primitivism that I call \textit{Dynamical Law Primitivism}: \begin{description} \item[Dynamical Law Primitivism] Fundamental laws are primitive facts in the world, and only dynamical laws can be fundamental laws. \end{description} This view is connected to Maudlin's view about the intrinsic and primitive arrow of time.
-The spirit of the present project is to analyze time's arrow in terms of something else.
-However, the extra commitment about the primitive arrow of time can be disentangled from the basic idea about how laws govern.
+However, Maudlin (2007) favors a more restrictive version of primitivism that I call \textit{Dynamical Law Primitivism}: \begin{description} \item[Dynamical Law Primitivism] Fundamental laws are primitive facts in the world, and only dynamical laws can be fundamental laws. \end{description} This view is connected to Maudlin's view about the intrinsic and primitive arrow of time.
+In contrast, the spirit of the present project is to analyze time's arrow in terms of something else.
+In fact, the extra commitment about the primitive arrow of time can be disentangled from the basic idea about how laws govern.